kin-cheung/aos_notes/lectures/4_shared_memory.md

 <img src="resources/4_shared_memory/write_invalidate.png">

 In **write invalidate**, if a particular memory location is contained in all the caches, and if a processor decides to write to said memory location in the cache, then the **hardware will ensure that all the other references in the other caches are invalidated**.
 It does this by broadcasting a signal on the system bus.
 The caches snoop on the system bus to watch out for these kinds of signals.
+It is a more commonly used approach compared to write update.
+Accessing invalidated caches will cause to retrieve from main memory again, it will increase contention on the interconnected network when it happens.

 <img src="resources/4_shared_memory/write_update.png">